acarril/acarril.github.io/about.md

 # About me

 <img style="float: right; margin-left:0px;" src="..\files\photo_cv.jpg">
 I'm Alvaro Carril, an economist and senior research analyst at [J-PAL LAC](https://www.povertyactionlab.org/lac).
-Right now I work mostly  with professor [Christopher Neilson](https://sites.google.com/site/christopherneilson/) (Princeton University), analyzing national-level data of school attendance in the Dominican Republic and implementing machine learning methods to predict school droput.

-I also devote some time to a project related to tax policy and procurement, with professors [Dina Pomeranz](http://www.hbs.edu/faculty/Pages/profile.aspx?facId=603214) (Harvard Business School) and [Gabriel Zucman](http://gabriel-zucman.eu/) (UC Berkeley).
+Right now I work mostly  with professor [Christopher Neilson](https://sites.google.com/site/christopherneilson/) (Princeton University), analyzing national-level data of school attendance in the Dominican Republic and implementing machine learning methods to predict school dropout.
+I also devote part of my time to a project related to tax policy and procurement, with professors [Dina Pomeranz](http://www.hbs.edu/faculty/Pages/profile.aspx?facId=603214) (Harvard Business School) and [Gabriel Zucman](http://gabriel-zucman.eu/) (UC Berkeley).

 I'm interested in development economics, econometrics and computational tools for economics.
 I have developed several [Stata programs](/resources), all of which are available in my [Git repo](http://www.github.com/acarril) or at the [SSC Archive](https://ideas.repec.org/f/pca1141.html).